karlnippoldt/karlnippoldt/_projects/realestate.md

 {% assign images_width="1024,1024,1024" | split: ',' %}
 {% include img_thumbs.html images=images images_alt=images_alt images_width=images_width modal=true caption=true%}

 A major challenge my team encountered was not being able to use the system we were redesigning until two months into the project.
-{: .lead}

-By the time we had access to the system, we needed to have completed a significant amount of work towards a new design.
+By the time the company gave us access to the system, we needed to have completed a significant amount of work towards a new design.
 To move forward with the project, we used video recordings and screenshots of product demos as our primary source of information.
 This didn't cover the whole product, however, so we had to wait until we had access to the system to fill in the missing pieces.
 Not being able to use the product caused delays as we realized shortcomings in some of our designs and had to go back to the drawing board.

 ## Design